Mr4k/blog/content/nerf.md

 I also got a lot of mileage out of just testing on my laptop before moving to the more complex world of gpus and colab.
 This allowed me not to worry about the complexities of gpus up front.

 **Conclusion**
 I had a great time learning about and implementing the original NeRF paper and will probably try some of the follow up work in the future (especially the real time version).
+In a world of huge deep inscrutable models with little structure, NeRF is a ray of sunshine.
 If you've read this far you might also want to consider implementing NeRF yourself!
 It's not as intimidating as it might seem and it's a great way to practice neural networks and computer graphics.

+*Thanks to [Alex Fox](https://www.afox.land), Laura Lindzey as well as several others for amazing feedback*

 Have questions / comments / corrections?
 Get in touch: <a href="mailto:pstefek.dev@gmail.com">pstefek.dev@gmail.com</a>